 |

-Other birds that we might see are White-capped Parrot, Powerful Woodpecker, Crested Quetzal, Emerald Toucanet, Bar-bellied Woodpecker, Strong-billed Woodcreeper, Streaked Tuftedcheek, Uniform Antshrike, Blackish Tapaculo, Tawny-rumped Tyrannulet, Rufous-breasted Chat-Tyrant, also two outstanding Tanagers; the radiant Golden-crowned Tanager and the rare White-capped Tanger.
+Powerful Woodpecker, Crested Quetzal, Emerald Toucanet, Bar-bellied Woodpecker, Strong-billed Woodcreeper, Streaked Tuftedcheek, Uniform Antshrike, Blackish Tapaculo, Tawny-rumped Tyrannulet, Rufous-breasted Chat-Tyrant, also two outstanding Tanagers; the radiant Golden-crowned Tanager and the rare White-capped Tanger.

 After lunch we head downslope towards Valladolid and beyond for numerous Marañon endemics and specialties including Marañon Spinetail, Marañon Thrush, Buff-bellied Tanager, Red-crested Finch, Rufous-fronted Thornbird.
 Last visit I had Straw-backed Tanager (only the second time I had seen it) and Blue-naped Chlorophonia which was new for the Tapichalaca list.
+Overnight Tapichalaca.

 Overnight Tapichalaca.